plastboks/Pulpy/readme.md

 =====

 ## Pulpy - The Name
 The name originates from a little browsing on the interwebs for synonyms of the word "remember".
-A hit got to to a synonym word site where synonyms for remember was listed.
+A hit got to me to a synonym word site where synonyms for remember was listed.
 From there the route was Remember -> Mnemonic -> Nostalgic -> Mushy -> Pulpy.
 It might seem like a stretch, but I find the name both suiting and a bit abstract at the same time (and as a added bonus, it ends with py).
 So to conclude; the name is a bit abstract, but I like it.

 ## Pulpy - The Purpose
 So what is the purpose of yet another webapp for storing information.
 Well but it simple, I like making webapps and I see a need for this.
 Document storing and transporting around has never been my strongest (or for that matter, preferred) side.
 This webapp is supposed to close that gap in a clean and easy way.
-Think of it as notes being accessible anywhere anytime.
+Think of it as notes being accessible anywhere anytime (not very original...).

 ## Pulpy - Now and The Future
-Pulpy webapp is going to be one of mye long term projects, written without a final goal (seems familiar?).
+Pulpy webapp is going to be one of my long term projects, written without a final goal (seems familiar?).
 The reason for this is my changing needs.
-What seems like a good idea today, might not be needed of interesting in a year, or six months.
-Pulpy 1.0 will only be a simple (non shared) app for storing private notes.
+What seems like a good idea today, might not be needed of interest in a year, or six months.
+Pulpy 1.0 will only be a simple (non shared between users) app for storing private notes.
 Maybe in some future version, the ability for sharing notes between users will be added... who knows.

 ## Pulpy - The Features
 Simple bulletlist follows:
-* View, Create, edit, delete Notes.
+* View, Create, Edit and Delete Notes.
-* Syntaxhightlighting for both programming languages and Latex code.
+* Syntaxhightlighting for both programming languages and LaTex code.
 * Markdown or simple wysiwyg editor.
 * Tag notes for grouping and categorizing.
 * Revise notes for changes and history.